lambdaclass/concrete/ROADMAP.md

 trusted boundaries, and Lean-backed evidence tied to real source code, while keeping compiler, backend, toolchain, runtime, and target assumptions honest.**

+Governing frame: **no semantically dark constructs.** Every language construct is `proved`, `enforced`, `reported`, `assumed`, or `trusted` — never a vague middle.
+"Provable language" is not "everything in `ProvableV1`"; it is "every construct has a defined proof story across the five claim classes." `ProvableV1` is the current `proved`-via-value-semantics cell.
+Other cells are populated by capability typing, runtime obligations, assumption files, and declared trust boundaries.

 ## Current State

 Concrete already has a real Lean 4 compiler pipeline: